littlefish-foundation/the-vault/B. Project Catalyst/Fund 9/Proposals/Redefining Earning/Redefining Earning - Impact.md

 Let’s make that more concrete with an example.
-Remember, this all needs the [[Littlefish Action Model]] to make it work.
+Remember, this all needs the [[3- Littlefish Action Model]] to make it work.